js13kGames/js13kBreakouts/Goodluck/README.md

 At this point I also know the final size of the spritesheet so I could hardcode it directly in the shader rather than store it and pass it as a uniform.
 And last but not least, I should minify the shader.
 I usually do it manually.
 If you know a tool that can do it for me, please let me know!

+I find that optimizing Goodluck projects for size is relatively easy.
+Goodluck lends itself well to refactors:

+* All the code lives in the project.
+There are no dependencies.
+* The game data is well-defined in components by means of TypeScript interfaces.
+Refactors are easy and safe.
+* The game logic is well isolated into systems.
+For instance, if your game doesn't need physics, remove the physics system.

+I also usually avoid golfing my code.
+Minification and compression are so unpredictable that there really is no telling whether a particular micro-optimization in the source code will have any positive impact on the build size.
+Additionally, the simpler the code, the more likely it is that it will compress better.
+For instance, it's often better to repeat some code in a few places than it is to factor it out to its own function.
+Abstractions increase the entropy of the codebase, while repetition doesn't.

 ## What's Next?

 Checkout the examples and the game showcase at [gdlck.com](https://gdlck.com), and generate a new project from [piesku/goodluck](https://github.com/piesku/goodluck).